kellyjandrews/kellyjandrews.github.io/_posts/2015-04-01-modular-react-components-with-browserify.md

 import Pagination from './pagination';
 {% endhighlight %}

+####Bootstrap and jQuery are Missing

+Even with all of this, Bootstrap and jQuery don't just automatically work.
+The best solution I currently have for this is to add the following just below the lines above in `app.jsx`.

+{% highlight js %}
+import jQuery from 'jquery';
+global.jQuery = jQuery;
+import bootstrap from 'bootstrap';
+{% endhighlight %}

+This feel terribly wrong to me - but I know it works.
+I hate using the global variable, and eventually I will land on the right combination to resolve this, and get it sorted.
+For now.
+This is what I have.

 Rerun `gulp app` and we are back where we started.
 This may seem like a lot of work - but in the long run, it pays off.

 ##Auto Reload